Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-patterns.md

 left hand from a shoulder lock position.
 The leader places the back of the right hand on the follower's right shoulder in order to lead a whip or some other pattern.
-This position can be reached by the leader by starting from an open position and performing a right side pass inside turn with a leader clockwise turn without releasing the follower's hand.
+This position can be reached by the leader by starting from an open position and performing a right-side pass inside turn with a leader clockwise turn without releasing the follower's hand.

 ### Right shoulder-lock